mariomac/pipes/README.md

 	oddsMsg.SendsTo(printer)
 	evensMsg.SendsTo(printer)

-	// all the Init nodes must be started to
+	// all the Start nodes must be started to
 	// start forwarding data to the rest of the graph start1.Start()
 	start2.Start()